 As with most of these Pinterest terms, this one speaks for itself.
 When someone pins non-original content to their boards, they are RePinning.
 Any Pin that the user did not create is a RePin.
 Similar to a Facebook Share.

 Pinterest’s content organization structure.
 Pinners add their Pins to boards they have created.
 For example, brides may have a wedding board, or even more specific wedding hair, dress, and decor boards.
-Companies may create boards around new collections, seasonal lines, or product usage.
+Companies may develop boards around new collections, seasonal lines, or product usage.

 A board that has several members.
 They are used to collaborate.